 Generic Name: brompheniramine

-Note: This page contains information about the side effects of brompheniramine.
-Some of the dosage forms included on this document may not apply to the brand name Histaject.
+Note: This document contains side effect information about brompheniramine.
+Some of the dosage forms listed on this page may not apply to the brand name Histaject.

 For the Consumer